San Jose Creek Multipurpose Path Project

 • Implementation of a mitigation plan both on the project site and at nearby locations.

-• Restorative planting along San Jose Creek at Jonny D. Wallis Park, locations wet of Ekwill Street and east of Pine Avenue, and within Devereux Creek within the Ellwood Mesa Open Space Preserve
+• Restorative planting along San Jose Creek at Jonny D. Wallis Park, locations west of Ekwill Street and east of Pine Avenue, and within Devereux Creek within the Ellwood Mesa Open Space Preserve

 Project Background